This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Royal Geographical Society (fl.
 1830 - present) is a British Society established in 1830 to promote geographical science and exploration.
 Originally titled the "Geographical Society of London", the RGS received its royal charter from Queen Victoria in 1859 shortly after absorbing several similar but more regional societies including the African Association, the Raleigh Club and the Palestine Association.
 The RGS sponsored many of the most important and exciting voyages of exploration ever undertaken, including the exploration of Charles Darwin, David Livingstone, Robert Falcon Scott, Richard F. Burton, John Speke, George Hayward, H. M Stanley, Ernest Shackleton and Sir Edmond Hillary.
 Today, the RGS remains a leading global sponsor of geographical and scientific studies.
 The Society is based in Lowther Lodge, South Kensington, London.
 Learn More...

-George Philip (1800 - 1882) was a map publisher and cartographer active in the in the mid to late-19th century.
+George Philip (1800 - 1882) was a map publisher and cartographer active in the mid to late-19th century.
 Philip was born into a Calvinst family in Huntly, Aberdeenshire, Scotland.
 Around 1819 he apprenticed himself to William Grapel, a Liverpool printer and bookseller.
 Fifteen years later, in 1834, Philip founded his own Liverpool book and map firm.
-Philip's earliest cartographic ventures were mostly educational material issued in tandem with John Bartholomew Sr., August Petermann and William Hughes.
-In 1848, Philip admitted his son, George Philip Jr. (1823 - 1902) into the firm, renaming it George Philip & Son Ltd. George Philip Jr. ran the firm until his death in 1902 by which time it had developed into a major publishing concern.
+Philip's earliest cartographic ventures were mostly educational material issued in tandem with John Bartholomew Sr., August Petermann, and William Hughes.
+In 1848, Philip admitted his son, George Philip Jr. (1823 - 1902) into the firm, renaming it George Philip and Son Ltd. George Philip Jr. ran the firm until his death in 1902, by which time it had developed into a major publishing concern.
 His successors established the London Geographical Institute, a factory where they embraced modern printing techniques to produce thousands of economical and high quality maps.
-In April of 1988, George Philip & Son was acquired by Octopus Publishing, a branch of Reed International.
+In April 1988, George Philip & Son was acquired by Octopus Publishing, a branch of Reed International.
 Nonetheless, today the firm trades and publishes to this day as George Philip and Son.
 Learn More...

 Source